facelessuser/coloraide-extras/docs/src/markdown/interpolate/spectral.md

-Kubelka-Munk theory can be used in a couple of ways, one that utilizes absorption and scattering data independent of each other, which can be referred to as the two-constant approach, and one that treats the absorption and scattering as a single constant, which will call the single-constant approach.
-Generally, for paint, the two-constant approach is probably more accurate, but since we generate the reflectance curves without knowing specifically what the absorption vs scattering properties are, especially since this is not based off real paint data, the "spectral" approach uses the single-constant approach.
+Kubelka-Munk theory can be used in a couple of ways, one that utilizes absorption and scattering data independent of each other, which can be referred to as the two-constant approach, and one that treats the absorption and scattering as a single constant, which we will call the single-constant approach.
+Generally, for paint, the two-constant approach is probably more accurate, but since we generate the reflectance curves without knowing specifically what the absorption vs scattering properties are, especially since this is not based off real paint data, the "spectral" mixing uses the single-constant approach.

-Lastly, because the single-constant approach we are using produces colors a bit more darkly, Spectral.js applies an easing function to the interpolation progress that favors the more dominant luminance when mixing, biasing the color more towards the the color with more intense luminance.
-This is applied to give a more aesthetically pleasing mix that appears more like what you mind have when using Mixbox.
+Lastly, because the single-constant approach we are using produces colors a bit more darkly, Spectral.js applies an easing function to the interpolation progress that favors the more dominant luminance when mixing, biasing the color more towards the color with more intense luminance.
+This is applied to give a more aesthetically pleasing mix that appears more like what you wound have when using something like Mixbox.

 ## Differences